-- Missing from home or care
+- Changes in emotional well-being

 - Physical injuries

 - Drug or alcohol misuse

 - Involvement in offending

 - Repeat sexually-transmitted infections, pregnancy and terminations

-- Absent from school

 - Evidence of sexual bullying and/or vulnerability through the internet and/or social networking sites

 - Estranged from their family

-- Receipts of gifts from unknown sources
+- Unexplained gifts or new possessions

+- Association with other young people involved in exploitation

 - Recruiting others into exploitative solutions

 - Poor mental health

 - Self-harm

-- Thoughts of or attempts at suicide
+- · Thoughts of or attempts at suicide

-Evidence shows that any child displaying several vulnerabilities from the above lists should be considered to be at high risk of sexual exploitation.
-If you believe a child may be suffering from or at high risk of CSE, it is important that the Designated Senior Lead (DSL) in school is informed so that they can contact Children's Services.
+Evidence shows that any child displaying several vulnerabilities from the above lists should be considered to be at high risk of sexual and/or criminal exploitation.
+If you believe a child may be suffering from or at high risk of CSE and/or CCE, it is important that the Designated Senior Lead (DSL) in school is informed so that they can contact Children's Services.